 In the 1980s, during Houston’s oil bust the three friends came together again to help the growing number of homeless in our city.
 Along with other religious leaders, they created a vision that became what is today the Coalition for the Homeless.

-A large stone wall – the Portal of Peace – separates the Plaza from the busy street to provide a sacred space.
+A large stone wall – the Peace Portal – separates the Plaza from the busy street to provide a sacred space.
 Three openings, or gateways, in the Portal allow visitors to access the Plaza.
 Portals are vehicles of change; they allow travelers to transport to new worlds, new dimensions.
 They allow humans a glimpse of the Divine.
 The openings also form breaks in the stone, reflecting the barriers broken by the three faith leaders.
-It is IM’s hope that those who enter the Portal of Peace will be changed, will learn something new about faith and perhaps even about themselves.
+It is IM’s hope that those who enter the Peace Portal will be changed, will learn something new about faith and perhaps even about themselves.

 Three pillars of illuminated dichroic glass – The Light Within – honor the three faith leaders.
 Visitors can glimpse these columns from the gateways in the Portal, the trio of entrances reflecting the triad monument beyond and the three Abrahamic traditions.
 The light in each column not only illuminates it, but also casts an upward glow… gently reaching out to the city beyond and to the heavens above.
 The light represents the light of faith embodied in each faith leader, the fire of justice sought, and the glow of hope for a more loving society.

 A long Faith Fence facing north creates privacy.
 The fence will allow opportunities for donor recognition and future honorees from the faith community.

 The Plaza of Respect is a beautiful vision, but IM must raise the final funds needed to make it a reality.